Luigi Luzzatti: Banca Romana scandal

-Prime Minister
+Prime minister

 He was minister of agriculture in the second Sonnino Cabinet (December 2, 1909 - March 21, 1910), and on the resignation of the latter was called upon to form a cabinet himself.
 His administration, which lasted until March 18, 1911, was not very successful and fell over a proposed electoral reform.
 Although a man of first-class financial ability, great honesty and wide culture, he had not the strength of character necessary to lead a government: he showed lack of energy in dealing with opposition and tried to avoid all measures likely to make him unpopular.
 Furthermore, he never realized that with the chamber, as it was then constituted, he only held office at Giolitti's good pleasure.

 During the First World War, he was consistently pro-Ally and strongly supported Italian intervention, but his tone was on the whole pessimistic.
 Although he did not take office while the war lasted, he was always consulted on all financial matters, and his sound advice was generally followed.

 He became treasury minister in the second incarnation of the Nitti cabinet (March 12 - May 10, 1920), but did not resume office in the third.
 At the general elections of May 1921, he decided not to stand for parliament again, and was made a senator.
 In spite of his advanced age, he continued to write on economic and financial problems with his accustomed lucidity and soundness of judgment, insisting on the necessity for Italy to return to free trade and to reduce government interference in business matters to a minimum.

 Death and legacy

 He died in Rome on March 29, 1927, at the age of 86.
 He pioneered social legislation in Italy and initiated important social reforms, such as compulsory accident insurance.
 He also promoted workers' cooperatives, credit unions and voluntary insurance schemes that allowed people to take charge of their future.
-Luzzati, nevertheless, remained a typical liberal of his time: he believed that government action to help the poor should be carefully restricted, and that the government should only intervene when private initiative proved inadequate; welfare schemes should not exonerate workers from investing effort in their own moral and economic regeneration.
+Luzzatti, nevertheless, remained a typical liberal of his time: he believed that government action to help the poor should be carefully restricted, and that the government should only intervene when private initiative proved inadequate; welfare schemes should not exonerate workers from investing effort in their own moral and economic regeneration.

 After becoming Treasury Minister in 1896, he is credited to have saved Italy from bankruptcy.
 He supported the Zionist movement, specifically agricultural settlements in Palestine.